lucasjwilber/data-structures-and-algorithms/BLOG.md

 ![Whiteboard](./assets/insertionSortDrawing.png)

 ## Approach and Efficiency
-This approach loops through the entire array once, with the potential to loop through the entire array again at each iteration, making it O(n squared) for time complexity.
+This approach loops through the entire array once, with the potential to loop through the array again at each iteration n-i times, making it O(n squared/2) for time complexity, or O(n squared).
 No additional data structure is created during the sort, making it O(1) for space complexity.

 ## Code
 ![Code](./utilities/src/main/java/utilities/Sort.java)